Truly Madly Deeply (song): In popular culture

+The song was also featured in the television series Dawson's Creek in episode 9 of Season 1.

-The song was featured in the Paramount+/Nickelodeon animated series Big Nate.
+The song was featured in the episode, "CATastrophe" of the Paramount+/Nickelodeon animated series Big Nate.

+The song was also featured in a commercial for Puma and Google Home Mini.

 Sandy and Junior version

 The song was covered in 1998 by Brazilian brother-sister singing duo Sandy & Junior.
-The Portuguese-language version, "No Fundo Do Coração" ("From the Bottom of the Heart"), was released as the third single from the teens' eighth album, Era Uma Vez (Ao Vivo).
+The Portuguese-language version, "No Fundo do Coração" ("From the Bottom of the Heart"), was released as the third single from the teens' eighth album, Era Uma Vez (Ao Vivo).
 The album was certified Diamond in Brazil in 1999 by the Brazilian Association of Discs Producers (ABPD) for sales of over 1.8 million copies in Brazil alone.
 The album was their last for PolyGram Records before moving to Universal Music Group.

 Cascada version

 German Eurodance group Cascada covered "Truly Madly Deeply" on their debut album, Everytime We Touch (2007), and released it as the second single in the UK and Germany.
 Although the album version of the song is a ballad, there is also an up-tempo version of the song that is the main single version.
 Both versions are featured on the UK edition of the album.
 First released in the United States exclusively in the iTunes Store on 27 February 2006, the US physical release was 13 March 2007.
 The single entered the UK Singles Chart at number 17 solely on downloads and peaked at number four the following week, after its physical release.
 In Ireland, it remained in the top 4 for four weeks.